GrandMa's Rose Bush

 Headdress is sacred in some cultures.
 Worn during battle, it is still used for protection today, whether against elements or injury.
 Headdress is an expression of culture, identity, and often status.

+I was inspired to create these floral headresses and shoes, in honor of my grandmothers and thier favorite accessory.
 Everything we do comes from somewhere.
 I get it from my Mama and her Mamas, Mama, Mama's Mama...